MassBank/MassBank-data/README.md

 ```
 ./.scripts/validate.sh AAFC
 ```
-To validate the full date repository please use the `validate_all_local.sh` script.
+To validate the full date repository use the `validate_all_local.sh` script.

 ## Submit new records to MassBank-data or modify existing records
 To submit data or to change existing records:
-1. Please fork this repo and make your changes or add new content.
+1. Please fork this repo, clone it to your place and make your changes or add new content in the dev branch.
 2. To enable automatic validation of records in a new subdirectory please run `./.scripts/pre-commit` or create a symlink/copy `./.scripts/pre-commit` to `.git/hooks/pre-commit` prior commiting the changes.
-3. Commit and push your changes to your repo.
+3. Commit and push your changes to the dev branch of your repo.
-4. Create a pull request.
+4. Create a pull request against the dev branch.

 Your pull request will be validated and you will receive a report whether your records meet the [MassBank specs](https://github.com/MassBank/MassBank-web/blob/master/Documentation/MassBankRecordFormat.md).